The custom of giving thanks for a successful harvest is an ancient practice.

 Anything seasonal and traditional dishes like ajil and aash are prepared and shared during this time.
 Sharbat is a drink prepared from fruits or flower petals.
 It is sweet and served chilled.

-Agriculture and food play such an important part of our heritage and daily life.
+Agriculture and food play such an important part in our heritage and daily life.

 I love each one of these harvest festivals for their beauty and style and how they have evolved over time.